craigrmc/alignment/notes.md

 * Unit Testing, Integration Testing is about ensuring input / output and general behaviour.

 * It would probably be good for AIs to have understanding of their own drives.
-Maybe rise above theire reward training?
+Maybe rise above their reward training?

-* Or atleast AIs should know what drives their behaviour.
-Their own short comings.
+* Or at least AIs should know what drives their behaviour.
+Their own shortcomings.

 * When AIs are designing AIs then humans are out of the loop, forever...
 The torch has been passed.